 Withdrawing your super to start a business is a great way to access capital for your venture.

-Firstly, you need to determine your eligibility to access your super.
+Firstly, you need to determine your eligibility to access your superannuation.

 Your ability to withdraw your super to start a business also depends on how much you need.